Sex Crimes Defense Lawyer Serving Addison

 Contact Our Firm Today to Discuss Your Charges

-When the police have arrested you in Addison for a sex offense, you need dedicated, experienced legal counsel who will fight to protect your reputation, freedom, and future from the potential consequences of a conviction.
+When the police have arrested you in Addison for a sex offense, you need a team of dedicated, experienced legal counsel who will fight to protect your reputation, freedom, and future from the potential consequences of a conviction.
 Contact Rosenthal Kalabus & Therrian at (972) 369-0577 today for a confidential consultation with a sex crimes defense lawyer in Addison.
+We can get you the justice you deserve with our skills and years of experience in criminal law.